-Text Data Processing analyzes text and automatically identifies and extracts entities, including people, dates, places, organizations and so on, in multiple languages.
+Text Data Processing can automatically identify the input text language and select language-specific dictionaries and rules for analysis to extract entities, including people, dates, places, organizations and so on, in the languages.
 It also looks for patterns, activities, events, and relationships among entities and enables their extraction.
 Extracting such information from text tells you what the text is about - this information can be used within applications for information management, data integration, and data quality; business intelligence; query, analytics and reporting; search, navigation, document and content management; among other usage scenarios.